nerds-with-keyboards/routerino/README.md

 ##### `routes`: array of `RouteConfig` objects;

 See [RouteConfig props](#routeconfig-props) for more details.
+At a minimum a path and React element are required for each route.

 - path: string;
 - element: React.ReactNode;
 - title?: string;
 - description?: string;
 - tags?: HeadTag[];
-- titlePrefix?: string;
-- titlePostfix?: string;
 - imageUrl?: string;

-###### `tags`: array of `HeadTag` objects;

-This is where you can put head tags that you want to have set for a page.
-For example, for a blog post you may want to use: `tags: [{ property: "og:type", content: "article" }]`.
-Requires at least one attribute to set, use the dictionary keys to correspond to the attributes you want to set in the tag.

 ##### `separator`: string;

 A string to separate the page title from the site title.
-The default is `|` (a pipe character with spaces around).
+The default is `|` (a pipe character).
 Set this to customize the separator.

 ##### `notFoundTemplate`: element;

-Any React element for the default (or no) match.
+Any React element for the default (or no) route match.

 Default: